-4.0.1.1.1.1 Type : string

-The attribute can contain 2 string values "left" or "right".
+4.0.1.1.1.1 Type : string The attribute can contain 2 string values "left" or "right".

-The alignment generated by obipairing is a 3'-end gap free algorithm.
+4.0.1.1.1.2 Set by the obipairing tool The alignment generated by obipairing is a 3'-end gap free algorithm.
 Two cases can occur when aligning the forward and reverse reads.
 If the barcode is long enough, both the reads overlap only on their 3' ends.
 In such case, the alignment direction ali_dir is set to left.
 If the barcode is shorter than the read length, the paired reads overlap by their 5' ends, and the complete barcode is sequenced by both the reads.
 In that later case, ali_dir is set to right.